Interactive Media Courses

 I M 285 - Introduction to Video for Interactive Media

 Fundamental principles and practices of professional video cameras, microphones, and lights for multimedia production.
 Interviewing procedures plus aesthetics and visuals.
 Non-linear editing.
-Prerequisite: IM 113; sophomore standing or consent of instructor.
+Prerequisites: IM 113; sophomore standing or consent of instructor.

 I M 313 - Intermediate Interactive Media Authoring